DevOps-Represent/DevOpsTesting101/0-1-Setup.md

 Verifying your account.
 When I log in to AWS, I get a screen that looks similar to this:

 ![Logged into AWS](images/awsloggedin.png "Logged into AWS")

+## If you got this far, congratulations, you're all set to go!